What WorkSafe can pay for

 Hospital in the Home (HITH) provides hospital inpatient care in a patient's home.
 A HITH admission can take place following or instead of a period of acute inpatient care.

 Injured workers receiving HITH will be regarded as acute admitted patients of the hospital and must fulfil the same criteria for admission as any other patient.
-For further information, refer to the DHHS Victorian Hospital Admission Policy.
+For further information, refer to the DH Victorian Hospital Admission Policy.

 Prior approval is advised prior to commencing this service.